wecode-bootcamp-korea/Rocka-backend/README.md

 ## Feature
 - Sign-up, Sign-in(Using JWT, Bcrypt module for encryption)
 - Cart service
-- Product filter
+- Crawled all data (Using Selenium, BeautifulSoup)
-- Crawled all data
+- Product filter(Use querystring)